ibm-cloud-docs/monitoring/monitor/getting-started-monitor.md

 See [Provision an instance of the IBM Cloud Monitoring with Sysdig service](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision).

 ## Step3.
-Configure a Sysdig agent
+Configure a monitoring agent
 {: #getting-started-monitor_step3}

-After you provision an instance, you must configure a Sysdig agent for each host that you want to monitor.
+After you provision an instance, you must configure a monitoring agent for each host that you want to monitor.
 For example, a host can be a cloud resource that you want to monitor and control its performance and health such as a Kubernetes cluster.
 You may also monitor hosts outside the {{site.data.keyword.cloud_notm}}.
-For more information, see [Configure a Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).
+For more information, see [Configure a monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).

-The Sysdig agent automatically collects and reports on pre-defined metrics.
-You use the *Sysdig access key* to configure the Sysdig agent that is responsible for collecting and forwarding metric data to your instance.
+The monitoring agent automatically collects and reports on pre-defined metrics.
+You use the *Sysdig access key* to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.
 For more information, see [Working with access keys](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key).

 Data is stored in {{site.data.keyword.cloud_notm}}.
 {: important}

-You can configure a Sysdig agent for different environments.
+You can configure a monitoring agent for different environments.
 For example, to configure your Kubernetes cluster to send metrics to your Sysdig instance, you must install a `sysdig-agent` pod on each node of your cluster.
-The Sysdig agent collects data from the pod where it is installed, and forwards it to your Sysdig instance.
+The monitoring agent collects data from the pod where it is installed, and forwards it to your Sysdig instance.

-Complete one of the following tutorials to learn how to deploy a Sysdig agent:
+Complete one of the following tutorials to learn how to deploy a monitoring agent:

 |	Tutorial                        |
 |---------------------------------|